ionic-team/ionic-docs/src/content/theming/advanced.md

 ### Layered Colors

-Colors in the color map are considered layered, as they are not simply a single hex value.
+Colors in the color map are considered layered, as they are not a single hex value.
 When you apply ‘primary’ to a button, not only does the button’s background color change, but its text, along with hover and active background colors, change as well.
 This is just one example of where a layered color is applied.

 In order to update a layered color, one should set all the layers at the same time.
 A layered color is made up of a base, contrast, shade, and tint color.
 For example, `--ion-color-primary` would consist of the following CSS properties: